 Our Mission

+Our mission is to educate our community on human trafficking and advocate for the oppressed by partnering with Christ-centered organizations to end exploitation and support survivors.
 Human trafficking is modern day slavery, a business of stealing freedom for profit, that involves the force, fraud, or coercion to obtain labor or commercial s*x.
 We feel it is our duty as the church to stand opposed to these evils and support the innocent people who are trafficked.

 Our Team

-Our team consists of Steve & Barb Newhart, Lorrie Normand, Linda Carter, Theresa Lorinser, and Carol Roberts.
+Our team consists of Steve & Barb Newhart, Lorrie Normand, Linda Carter, Linda Wansing, Theresa Lorinser, and Carol Roberts.
 To accomplish our mission, we partner with and utilize the resources of Unbound Now, The Net, 5 Stones, and Shared Hope.

 THE PROBLEM